 You might have a read about the increase in foot size during pregnancy, but it is different when you actually experience it.
 Forget heels, wearing slippers is all that you will want in the name of some comfort.

 If somebody might ask you what happened to your gait?
-You might respond saying you gained 25 pounds and
+You might respond saying you gained 25 pounds and baby is making you do it all.

 4. Picking Up Something